jandrewrfarrell/RUFUS/README.md

 ```
 where 25 is the kmer size to be used and 40 is the number of threads to use.
 You can chage those to what ever you want.

 RUFUS works on generator files.
 You will need to make a generator for each one of your input bam files.
 A generator is essentially a bash script that dumps sam formatted reads to the terminal.
+It is ususally a basch script with a single line but it can be more complicated.
 This lets us take in numerous data formats and lets you filter your input to remove duplicate reads ect.
-An example of the generator file we usually use is below, this will output only the primary alignments and ignore all duplicate reads.
+An example of the generator file we usually use is below.
+This is a single line file that will output only the primary alignments and ignore all duplicate reads.

 ```
 samtools view -F 1280 yourbamfile.bam